 🎟️ Free!
 More info here.

-Vogue: Inventing the Runway is the immersive exhibition that’s arrived at Lightroom in King’s Cross.
-Vogue: Inventing the Runway takes a deep-dive into the history of the runway show.
-From the intimate couture salons of the early 20th century all the way through to the unforgettable large-scale events of the present; the exhibition will be transport viewers through locations and eras utilising Vogue’s extensive archives which date back to its very first publication in 1892.
+Vogue: Inventing the Runway is a new immersive exhibition that’s arrived at Lightroom in King’s Cross.
+Vogue: Inventing the Runway takes a deep dive into the history of the runway show.
+From the intimate couture salons of the early 20th century all the way through to the unforgettable large-scale events of the present; the exhibition will transport viewers through locations and eras utilising Vogue’s extensive archives which date back to its very first publication in 1892.

 📍 Lightroom, 12, Lewis Cubitt Square, N1C 4DY.